nicolehao34/LeadGen.AI/README.md

 For detailed information, see:

 - [User Guide](USER_GUIDE.md) - How to use the platform
-- [Technical Documentation](DOCUMENTATION.md) - System architecture and data flow
+- [Technical Documentation](DOCUMENTATION.md) - System architecture, tech stack, data storage, data flow, data processing
-- [Implementation Guide](IMPLEMENTATION_GUIDE.md) - Detailed technical implementation information
+- [Design Document]() - End-user and AI agent workflows design + UX design

+## Final Presentation/Demo
+- TO BE ADDED!!!!!!

 ## License

 Proprietary - All rights reserved.

-## Acknowledgments

-- FESPA (Federation of European Screen Printers Associations)
-- ISA (International Sign Association)
-- SGIA (Specialty Graphic Imaging Association)
-- Other industry sources used for event data